CEO: Corpus-based Open-Domain Event Ontology Induction: Experiments

-\paragraph{Benefits of Event Embedding} We first show the capability of \CEO for \emph{covering more actual event mentions} in \Cref{tab:cover_evaluation}: 1) the transformer model jointly trained for predicate/argument identification and sense disambiguation improves the recall of \textbf{verbal} mentions by around $10\%$ compared with those identified by POS tagging in ETypeClus; 2) with an additional model trained on NomBank for nominal predicates detection, \CEO can capture the majority of \textbf{nominal events} and lead to an overall $30\%$ more events coverage.
+~ In this section, we showcase the effectiveness of different techniques introduced in \CEO. \paragraph{Benefits of Event Embedding} We first show the capability of \CEO for \emph{covering more actual event mentions} in \Cref{tab:cover_evaluation}: 1) the transformer model jointly trained for predicate/argument identification and sense disambiguation improves the recall of \textbf{verbal} mentions by around $10\%$ compared with those identified by POS tagging in ETypeClus; 2) with an additional model trained on NomBank for nominal predicates detection, \CEO can capture the majority of \textbf{nominal events} and lead to an overall $30\%$ more events coverage.

 Furthermore, we perform flat event clustering with representations learned by \CEO and ETypeClus\footnote{ETypeClus represents events by concatenating predicates and objects, which are not instance-specific but contextual vectors averaged over all occurrences.
 Conversely, we exclusively represent each event with its respective context considered.}.
 On the set of common salient events detected by both approaches\footnote{ We find that salient events identified by EtypClus are always covered by \CEO.
 We therefore directly use salient events identified by ETypeClus.
 The very few events missed by \CEO can still be represented with sentence embeddings.}, we follow prior work~\cite{shen-etal-2021-corpus} by investigating five clustering algorithms: \emph{kmeans}, Spherical KMeans (\emph{sp-Kmeans}), Agglomerative Clustering(\emph{AggClus}), \emph{JCSC}~\cite{huang-etal-2016-liberal} and \emph{EtypeClus}~\cite{shen-etal-2021-corpus}, and evaluate with three metrics: \emph{ARI}~\cite{hubert1985comparing}, \emph{BCubed-F1}~\cite{bagga-baldwin-1998-entity-based} and \emph{NMI}.
 We find that results from different metrics are positively related, hence demonstrating performance evaluated by ARI in \Cref{tab:emb_res} and leaving the other two in \Cref{tab:emb_res_others}.
 In \Cref{tab:emb_res}, we observe significant performance gain when the embeddings learned by \CEO are utilized compared with ETypeClus.
 We also find that the impact of different event embeddings is less obvious on RAMS, where event types are annotated considering contexts rather than single sentences.